sagesteppe/BarnebyLives/README.md

 ├── political
 └── slope
 ```
-Several of these subdirectories are quite large.
+Several of these sub-directories are quite large.
 In total my local instance takes up around 16gb of data.

 ```
 $ du -h